utdata/icj-setting-up/setup-part-2.md

 Just keep an eye out for `ERROR` or `can't find [whatever]` and hollar if that happens.

-Launch a fresh Terminal for this.
+Quit your terminal and relaunch it for this.

 ::: callout-important
-After you run the first command below, take note of the last line of the return.
-Does it say `Updated property [core/project] to [icj-project]`?
-If not, it probably added random letters and numbers at the end of `icj-project` and you might need that string later.
-PLEASE ASK FOR HELP IF SO.
+You have to edit the commands below to be personal to you.
+Everywhere you see `icj-YOURNAME` you need to edit that part of the command to use your first name, all lowercase, like `icj-alex`.Then you use that same value for the later commands that use `icj-YOURNAME`.
+PLEASE ASK FOR HELP IF YOU NEED IT.
 :::

 1. Do this command to create the project:

     ```bash
-    gcloud projects create icj-project --set-as-default --name="ICJ Project"
+    gcloud projects create icj-YOURNAME --set-as-default --name="ICJ Project"
     ```

 1. Do this to log in and set your project as a default: